tearflake/p-vs-np/README.md

 We start by introducing a sequent from the formula F we want to convert: `|- F`.
 After that, we apply the above nine rules in noted order of precedence.
 The first eight rules are the rules for normalizing sequents, while the ninth rule converts each sequent to a disjunction.
 Lastly, we concatenate each such disjunction with the `/\` operator, forming the CNF formula of the starting formula F.

 Notice that, unlike in regular sequence calculus normalization strategy, `Γ` and `Δ` in each rule is reproduced only once.
 Also, there are no recursive patterns.
-As a consequence, the whole procedure of **producing CNF from any formula takes a linear time complexity**.
+As a consequence, the whole procedure of **producing CNF from any formula takes a quadratic time complexity**.

-## 3. converting to disjunctive normal form in linear time complexity
+## 3. converting to disjunctive normal form in quadratic time complexity

 We say that a logic formula is in disjunctive normal form (DNF) when it takes a form: